 Wood paneling can make a home feel warm and comfortable.
 However, if your house is full of paneling that is dated, damaged, or made of an inferior veneer, it might have to go.
 If you don't have the budget to remove it, consider a coat of paint.
 It can instantly make that dingy paneling look fresh and bright for a fraction of the cost.

 To Paint or Not to Paint?

 Whether or not to paint wood paneling and moldings is often up for debate.
 The answer is a resounding yes when it comes to the cheap wood veneer that was so popular in the 1970s, the answer is almost universally, "yes."
-Yet, when discussing higher-quality, solid wood paneling, the decision can be more complicated.
+Yet, when discussing higher-quality, solid-wood paneling, the decision can be more complicated.
 For one thing, there's no going back, as it's pretty much impossible to completely sand paint from paneling if you ever change your mind.
 Also, solid-wood planks have numerous joints that can open up and show hairline cracks if the planks contract during periods of low humidity.

 If you do decide to paint over the wood paneling in your home, follow the proper steps to ensure it's done right.
 It may seem like cleaning, sanding, and priming are unnecessary, but paneling requires extra attention if you want the wall to look its best.
 Consider an oil-based primer for good coverage and to aid against bleed-through.